 AMENDMENTS.

-This Chapter, or any section herein, may be amended by a majority vote of the Tribal Council.
+This Chapter, or any section herein, may be amended by a majority vote of the Community Council.

 SEVERABILITY.

 If any part of this Chapter is found void and without legal effect, the remainder of the Chapter shall continue to remain in full force and effect, as though such part had not been contained therein.